What Is Inheritance In Java?

 }

-Now that we have a good understanding of what inheritance in Java entails, let’s take a moment to highlight its key benefits:
+Now that we have a basic understanding of how inheritance works in Java, let’s explore some of its key benefits: